Gcenx/macports-wine/README.md

 - `Wineskin` Wineskin Winery-1.8.4.2
 - `ffmpeg` & `ffmpeg-devel` Remove ld64 as a dependence
 - `librsvg` Force pre-cargo version (10.14 and below)
+- `pango` Added muniversal group as for some reason it's not building as universal anymore

 ## MacOSX.sdk contains the following subports;
 - `subport MacOSX10.15.sdk` (MacOSX.sdk will install this SDK)